 You’ll never be at a loss for professional sports in New York.
 The Brooklyn Nets play basketball over at Barclays Center while the Knicks play in Madison Square Garden.
 New York’s hockey team, the Rangers, also call MSG home.

-You’ve just moved to Miami, and you’re now part of one of the most culturally diverse and vibrant communities in the country.
+You’ve just moved to Miami, and you’re now part of one of the most culturally diverse and vibrant communities in the country, especially the extravagant South Beach.
 You’ve pulled out your most fashionable outfit, learned enough about the streets not to get lost, and you’re now ready to experience life in the Magic City.

 Welcome to Miami!
 Here’s what you need to know: